barr-israel/barrcodes/content/posts/1brc_part1/index.md

 - I found that 90% of the lines are shorter than 16 bytes, which means I can fit at least 2 lines in a single 32 byte SIMD to potential speed up the line reading.
   Unfortunately, the more complex flow in `line_read` that included a loop that parses a line for every 1 in the resulting mask caused a slowdown of a few seconds.
 - Creating the different slices from each line generated a bounds check, which I wanted to eliminate, but adding another `assert_unchecked` did not have an effect, and replacing the slice creation with an `unchecked_get` version resulted in a slowdown of a second and a half I could not explain, and it is not worth exploring it just to save 2 instructions that do not take any significant time.
-- At the end I tried using PGO(Profile Guided Optimizations) for a "simple" optimization, but that resulted in a slowdown of around a tenth of a second.
+- I tried using PGO(Profile Guided Optimizations) for a "simple" optimization, but that resulted in a slowdown of around a tenth of a second.
+- I was not satisfied with the performance of `parse_measurement`, and thought I could beat the compiler with hand written inline assembly, but the result was tens of milliseconds behind the compiler's version.

 ## Summary And Final Single Threaded Results